antonmry/jexler/side/guide/guide.md

       <param-value>true</param-value>
     </context-param>

 This parameter can be used to disallow editing of jexler scripts in the GUI as a security measure.
-Default is false.
+Default is to allow editing.

-Please be aware that jexler (thanks to Groovy and Grape) is a very powerful tool, *giving someone access to a jexler web GUI with write permission for scripts is practically like giving someone shell access as the user under which the web GUI is running*.
+Please be aware that jexler (thanks to Groovy and Grape) is a very powerful tool:

+***Giving someone access to a jexler web GUI with write permission for scripts is practically like giving someone shell access as the user under which the web GUI is running***.

 So, please protect the web GUI accordingly.

 Without write permission, jexler is relatively harmless, also since it is not possible to give a jexler any kind of start parameters in the web GUI without editing the script.